motioneye-project/motioneyeos/board/lego/ev3/readme.txt

     ├── rootfs.ext3 -> rootfs.ext2
     └── uImage

 Prepare your SDcard
 ===================

 The following µSD card layout is recommended:

-- First partition formated with a FAT filesystem, containing the uImage.
+- First partition formatted with a FAT filesystem, containing the uImage.
 - Second partition formatted as ext2 or ext3, containing the root filesystem.

 Create the SDcard partition table